nixworks/public/news/2004/07/2/README.md

 ##### Darfur conflict
 ### [ Darfur conflict: Sudanese President Omar Hasan Ahmad al-Bashir, in a meeting with United Nations Secretary-General Kofi Annan, makes a commitment to "ensure security for the civilian population by deploying civilian police and by disarming militias". ](/news/2004/07/2/darfur-conflict-sudanese-president-omar-hasan-ahmad-al-bashir-in-a-meeting-with-united-nations-secretary-general-kofi-annan-makes-a-comm.md)
-_Context: Omar Hasan Ahmad al-Bashir, United Nations Secretary-General, Sudan, Kofi Annan, Darfur conflict_
+_Context: Sudan, Kofi Annan, Darfur conflict, Omar Hasan Ahmad al-Bashir, United Nations Secretary-General_

 ##### Brazil
 ### [ Brazil's strict new gun control legislation, including a nationwide register of all firearms, both privately owned and government issued, comes into force. ](/news/2004/07/2/brazil-s-strict-new-gun-control-legislation-including-a-nationwide-register-of-all-firearms-both-privately-owned-and-government-issued-c.md)